xlasne/Quantwm/README.md

 ```
 - Build your project, and include the file CodeGen/Generated/Sourcery_QuantwmModel.generated.Swift in your project.

-- Include the SourceryProtocols.swift file in your project, in order to have sourcery autogenerating these protocols for you.
+- Include the Quantwm.swift file in your project, in order to have sourcery autogenerating these protocols for you.

 ```swift
 protocol QWNode_S: QWNode {}